 Easily digestible: Energy foods are designed for fast absorption and digestion; giving you the fastest results.

 Sports nutrition products

 Energy bars and gels: Energy foods primarily deliver carbohydrates to your body, so you can maintain your performance during strenuous physical activity.

 Carbohydrate gels are designed for instant sugar release into the blood stream, to get your levels topped up to their optimum.
 Energy bars contain slower release carbohydrates to keep you going for longer.
 A mix of both energy bars and gels is best for sustained good performance.

 Carbohydrate drinks: Carbohydrate drinks provide a similar nutrient composition to energy gels; they contain a mix of fast-release carbohydrates that will quickly deliver fuel to your muscles.
 Taking carbohydrates in a drink format also has the benefit of aiding hydration; many carbohydrate drinks will also contain essential salts, to replenish those lost during perspiration and help avoid cramping.

-Isotonic drink tablets: These are a great little addition to any kit bag or cycling jersey pocket.
-Pop an isotonic drinks tab in your bottle of water, and on shorter rides when you don’t want carbohydrate replenishing drink, you can still be assured that your body salts remain topped up when you are perspiring.
+Electrolyte drink tablets: These are a great little addition to any kit bag or cycling jersey pocket.
+Pop an electrolyte drinks tab in your bottle of water, and on shorter rides when you don’t want carbohydrate replenishing drink, you can still be assured that your body salts remain topped up when you are perspiring.
 Overcoming problems of dehydration and cramping.